 Hey all, and welcome to my website.
-Thanks to everyone for all the support over the years.
+Thanks to everyone for all the support over the years, and happy Fall 2021

+Also I am thrilled to be focusing on my new and very personal project for 2022 and beyond.
+FROM SAMOA TO SINATRA honors the music of both Mr. Frank SInatra and my mother Mavis Rivers, whom Sinatra signed to his Reprise Records label in 1961.
 The answer to the question I am getting a lot…YES that IS me on SirusXM’s Siriusly Sinatra Channel.
-I'm workin’ on a new project for 2021.
-FROM SAMOA TO SINATRA honors the music of both Mr. SInatra and my mother Mavis Rivers, whom Sinatra signed to his Reprise Records label in 1961, the year I was born!
-Thrilled to say that two tracks (plus a bonus Christmas track) have been completed as a preview to the Spring 2021 release of the entire project, and ALL of these tracks can be heard NOW on SiriusXM’s Siriusly Sinatra Channel.
+Happy to say that two tracks (plus a bonus Christmas track) have been completed as a preview to the full Summer 2021 release of the entire project.
+These three preview tracks can be heard NOW on SiriusXM’s Siriusly Sinatra Channel.
 Thanks to today’s technology I get to duet with Mom’s voice from 1961(!) on a couple of these tracks!
-More to come on this very soon, but if you have SiriusXM available, check ‘em out!

 Artistic Director and Co-Founder of the Macon Pops in Macon, GA